syvbyen/laravel-social-share/README.md

 ```

 ## View
 You are more than welcome to publish the view file and make it your own.
-This is how it looks right now
+This is how it looks right now.
 ```html
 <div class="social-share__wrapper">